pjotrp/bioruby-table/README.md

 Features:

-* Support for TAB and CSV files
+* Support for converting TAB and CSV files
 * Filter on data
 * Transform table and data by column or row
 * Recalculate data